Polymorphic Iterable Sequential Effect Systems: Relationship to Original Effect Quantales Publication

 The earlier version of this work used a different approach to constructing an iteration operator.
-Like Section \ref{sec:iteration} it used closure operators (on the total version of effect quantales with synthetic top), but beyond the change in partiality it differed from the approach in Section \ref{sec:iteration} in three key respects: \begin{itemize} \item It defined iteration in terms of $\mathsf{Iter}(Q)$ rather than $\mathsf{SubIdem}(Q)$. \item It required (what it called) \emph{iterable} effect quantales' freely iterable elements to be closed under joins --- that the join of any two freely-iterable elements was itself freely-iterable.
-The construction of a useful iteration operator was then only claimed for these slightly more restrictive effect quantales (the construction itself was the same closure operator construction). \item It guaranteed a strong distributivity property of the (same) closure operator constructed above, that joins distribute strictly over iteration: $\forall a,b\ldotp a^*\sqcup b^*=(a\sqcup b)^*$. \end{itemize} Our generalization to subidempotents was mainly to support the proofs of Propositions \ref{prop:finite_iterable} and \ref{prop:complete_iterable}, though there exists the possibility of effect systems where there are subidempotent elements which are not strictly idempotent, such as the lower-bounding effect system of Definition \ref{def:lb_effects}; if any such elements are greater than the unit, the two constructions would give different results.
+Like Section \ref{sec:iteration} it used closure operators (on the total version of effect quantales with synthetic top), but beyond the change in partiality it differed from the approach in Section \ref{sec:iteration} in three key respects: \begin{itemize} \item It defined iteration in terms of $\mathsf{Idem}(Q)$ rather than $\mathsf{SubIdem}(Q)$. \item It required (what it called) \emph{iterable} (here called \emph{distributively iterable}, defined below) effect quantales' strictly idempotent elements to be closed under joins --- that the join of any two strictly idempotent elements was itself strictly idempotent.
+The construction of a useful iteration operator was then only claimed for these slightly more restrictive effect quantales (the construction itself was the same closure operator construction on this more restricted closure subset). \item It guaranteed a strong distributivity property of the (same) closure operator constructed above, that joins distribute strictly over iteration --- $\forall a,b\ldotp a^*\sqcup b^*=(a\sqcup b)^*$ --- which held because of the extra restrictions on the closure operator. \end{itemize} Our generalization to subidempotents was mainly to support the proofs of Propositions \ref{prop:finite_iterable} and \ref{prop:complete_iterable}, which are slightly easier to prove with the more open-ended description, though it turns out the strictly idempotent and subidempotent elements \emph{above unit} coincide (Lemma \ref{lem:iter_strict_idem}).